microsoft/llvm-mctoll/README.md

 2.  `git clone https://github.com/llvm-mirror/llvm && pushd llvm && git checkout master && popd`
 3.  `pushd llvm/tools && git clone https://github.com/llvm-mirror/clang && git checkout master && popd`
 4.  `pushd llvm/tools && git clone https://github.com/Microsoft/llvm-mctoll && git checkout master && popd`
-7.  `cd ../build/llvm`
+5.  `cd ../build/llvm`
-7. Run cmake command that you usually use to build llvm
+6. Run cmake command to create build files (make or ninja) with default build type (Debug).

+    The tool build depends on LLVM artifacts built with X86 and ARM support.

+    For e.g., either of the following `cmake` commands is known to build the tool and its dependencies.

+    `cmake -G "Ninja" -DCMAKE_INSTALL_PREFIX=</full/path/to/github/install/llvm> </full/path/to/github/src/llvm> -DLLVM_TARGETS_TO_BUILD="X86;ARM"`

+    `cmake -G "Ninja" -DCMAKE_INSTALL_PREFIX=</full/path/to/github/install/llvm> </full/path/to/github/src/llvm>`

+    You may also use the option `-G "Unix Makefiles"` instead of `-G "Ninja"`.

-8. Run `make llvm-mctoll` or `ninja llvm-mctoll`
+7. Run `make llvm-mctoll` or `ninja llvm-mctoll`

+#### _Note_ :
-Note : The current tip of llvm-mctoll is tested using the commits recorded in LLVMVersion.txt.
+1. The current tip of llvm-mctoll is tested using the commits recorded in LLVMVersion.txt.
 Make sure the corresponding repos used in your build correspond to those listed.
+2. Release build of llvm-mctoll (and of LLVM) has not been tested.
+Several tests in llvm-mctoll may fail.

 ## Usage